 Thought needs to be paid to the type of visitor wanting to access the site.
 Employees arriving in the morning may need to be treated differently to unknown visitors approaching throughout the day.

-Depending on the access control objective, there is the physical barrier which needs to be selected; i.e. whether you require bollards or rising arm barriers and then the control system.
+Depending on the access control objective, there is the physical barrier which needs to be selected; i.e. whether you require high security bollards or rising arm barriers and then the control system.
 This system is the brains behind the product and has the ability to control barriers as required.
 Systems can be accessed using an identity card, ANPR or a keypad system.
 The options are almost endless.